Read time 5 minutes

 Conclusion

 Your contacts include all the essential internal and external stakeholders necessary to run your workflow smoothly.
 If they get deleted, recovering them takes utmost priority.
-Therefore, we have mentioned some effective manual and automated methods in this article that can help you recover even permanently deleted contacts from the Office 365 account.
+Therefore, we have mentioned some effective manual methods that will help you to recover deleted contacts in Office 365.
+However, these manual methods can’t guarantee a successful recovery process.
+Thus, relying on an automated Kernel for Exchange Server tool will help you to recover your contacts in multiple locations, like PST file, Exchange Server, Outlook, and many more.

 Kernel for Exchange Server